 On trade matters, Bill knows that American workers have often been left behind.
 So he always demands a trade agenda that protects American workers.
 Bill has opposed many trade agreements precisely because he knew that they would not do enough to protect jobs here at home.

 Additionally, Bill constantly has an eye on preserving the retirement options for workers.
 He supported the SECURE Act, a bill to expand the opportunities for small business workers to save for retirement, and has cosponsored legislation to provide relief to mulitemployer, union-sponsored pension plans to ensure they can meet their future commitments to their workers.

-Bill also supported two bills that put consumers and investors back in charge of their finances.
-Bill co-sponsored and voted to approve the Credit Cardholder Bill of Rights Act.
+Championing consumer rights and putting investors back in charge of their finances is also a top priority of Rep. Pascrell.
+Bill co-sponsored and voted to approve into law the Credit Cardholder Bill of Rights Act.
 This measure limits the cycle-increasing credit card debt faced by millions of Americans and ensures consumer protections against the predatory practices of the credit card companies.